About the profile areas

 persons per hectare

 Settlement of the area dates from 1849, with land used mainly for farming, orcharding, grazing and dairying.
 Growth took place in the late 1800s, spurred by improved access.
 Significant development occurred in the early to mid 1900s.
-The population declined slightly during the 1990s, and then increased slightly between 2001 and 2011 as new dwellings were added to the area and the average number of persons living in each dwelling increased.
+The population declined slightly during the early 1990s, was relatively stable between 1996 and 2001, and then increased gradually between 2001 and 2011 as new dwellings were added to the area and the average number of persons living in each dwelling increased.

 Goodwood Ward is an established residential area, with commercial areas along Goodwood Road and a military and industrial area in the north-west.

-Major features of the area include Keswick Military Barracks, Army Museum of South Australia, Adelaide Showgrounds, Adelaide Event & Exhibition Centre (including Goyder Pavilion), Unley Swimming Centre, Wayville Sports Centre, Forestville Reserve, Souter Park, Wayville Reserve, Goodwood Community Centre and several schools.
+Major features of the area include Keswick Barracks, Army Museum of South Australia, Adelaide Showground, Unley Swimming Centre, Wayville Sports Centre, Everard Park Reserve, Forestville Reserve, Souter Park, Wayville Reserve, Goodwood Community Centre, the Adelaide Showground and Goodwood railway stations and several schools.